phoenixframework/phoenix/guides/howto/writing_a_channels_client.md

 ## Message Format

 The message format is determined by the serializer configured for the application.
-For these examples, `Phoenix.Socket.V2.JSONSerializer` is assumed.
+For these examples, the V2 JSON serializer is assumed.

 The general format for messages a client sends to a Phoenix Channel is as follows: